A therapist came to us last month. She wasn't looking for a website redesign. She was looking for a way to stop bleeding money.

 We built GullStack because we were tired of watching this happen.

-The business model is simple: we consolidate everything into one system, we process payments at fair rates, and we give you the website and tools for free.
+The business model is simple: we consolidate everything into one system, we offer integrated payments, and we give you the website and tools for free.
 We make money when you make money—but we don't gouge you in the process.

 That's it.
 That's the whole pitch.